-The NAIS Global Ambassadors Advisory Working Group is a group of experts and stakeholders from NAIS member schools who serve as advisers to NAIS on international students programs at U.S. independent schools.
-As a group during the 2018-2019 school-year, the NAIS Global Ambassadors will engage independent school educators in discussions on international student and global education topics; share their story and expertise with our community; and assist with identifying as well as creating products and resources for day and boarding schools.
+The NAIS Global Ambassadors Advisory Working Group is a group of experts and stakeholders from NAIS member schools who serve as advisers to NAIS on global education and international student programs at U.S. independent schools.
+As a cohort during the 2021-2022 school year, the NAIS Global Ambassadors will engage independent school educators in discussions on global education and international student topics; share their stories and expertise with our community; and assist with identifying as well as creating products and resources for day and boarding schools.

 The objectives of the NAIS Global Ambassadors are to:

-- Serve in an advisory role to NAIS on trends, emerging markets and topics related to international students and global education.
+- Serve in an advisory role to NAIS on trends, emerging markets, and topics related to international students and/or global education.

-- Engage the NAIS Connect community in discussions related to international students and/or global education, and respond to any inquiries posted in these communities.
+- Engage the NAIS Connect Admissions and Global Education communities in discussions related to international students and/or global education, and respond to any inquiries posted in these communities.

 - Serve as a resource to NAIS member schools.